Russians launch offensive in Zaporizhzhia as indecision continues over Leopard tanks

 Officials also suggested a “realistic possibility of local Russian advances around Bakhmut”.

-Fighting has continued in the northeast, near Kremina, but defence officials have said the conflict remains in “a state of deadlock.”
+Fighting has continued in the northeast, near Kremina, but defence officials have said the conflict remains in “a state of deadlock”.

 Shelling attacks overnight in the Zaporizhzhia oblast targeted 21 cities and towns across the region.